 It takes every ounce of my energy every day not to let this illness win.
 And sometimes I still feel like I’m losing.

 I don’t know why depression has to be a part of my story, but I want to use it to His glory.
 So, I’ve been waiting, praying for God to show me how and when to share.
 Tonight, I sat down to write up a recipe, but this is what came pouring out.
-I pray you’ll be kind.
 I pray that you will look past the misconceptions, past everything you’ve ever heard or believed about depression (that it isn’t real, that it’s a sin, that it’s a sign of weakness, that it’s selfishness, that it’s just an excuse), and see the heart.
 Not just for me, but for thousands of other people who are suffering from a very real illness.